bbusschots-mu/validateParams.js/README.md

 validation, including the specification of default values, support for data coercion, improved support for nested constraints, and a number of additional validators.

-so it needs both the data to be validated and the constraints to be applied to that data as collections of name-value pairs.  are fundamentally name-value pairs, so this

 ## Installation